 What is the contribution assessment period?

-Your assessment period starts on the date you became bankrupt and continues annually.
+We will look at your annual income to decide if you need to make payments toward your debts.
+Your assessment period starts on the date you became bankrupt and continues each year.

 For example: if your bankruptcy started on 2 April 2015.
 Your contribution assessment period would be: